Small Business Saturday: The Business Owners’ Guide 2024

 Talking about the importance of the small businesses in our community to the crowd that reads this blog feels a lot like preaching to the choir.
 As small business owners, you understand the vital role you and your Main Street colleagues play in keeping communities alive and thriving.

-Living out west, I spend a lot of time off the beaten path traveling through small towns from the seat of my motorcycle and have noticed that those communities with a healthy and thriving small business district are the cities and towns that seem to be strong and growing.
+Communities with a healthy and thriving small business district are the cities and towns that seem to be strong and growing.
 Those with a Main Street that’s boarded up seem to be withering away.
-I’m convinced that Main Street represents the lifeblood of every city and town across the country.
+Main Street represents the lifeblood of every city and town across the country.

 Of course, you know that.